 Those who espouse this myth and defend it ignore the fact that experts will qualify their statements that it cannot harm you with disclaimers - Oh, I'd wash my hands though, if I were you.
 I wouldn't try handling a LOT of those if you know they are poisonous.
 I'm not certain, and I can't recommend you take this as law.

 Can you get sick from touching toxic mushrooms?
 YES

 Can mushroom toxins be absorbed through the skin?
 YES

-This is one of the most illogical myths about mushrooms that I have ever heard.
+The fallacy that you cannot absorb mushroom toxins through the skin is one of the most illogical myths about mushrooms that I have ever heard, and a pretty dangerous one.
 The same people who will caution you about handling toxic plants will tell you it is perfectly fine to handle toxic mushrooms with your bare hands, and even to chew and spit a bit to confirm an ID by taste (something I have NEVER done with a mushroom I cannot identify).

 Many people experience harmful effects from it.
 They just do not connect it up.
 They say, "Oh, it must have been something other than the mushroom.", or they never even THINK of the mushroom as a potential cause for their illness a day or a week or two later.

 I'm willing to bet the majority of avid mushroom foragers who have handled a toxic mushroom HAVE been sickened by handling a mushroom at least once, and did not connect it up, because by the time a person gets sick they blame it on something else.
 Usually the affects are mild - nausea, stomach cramps, weakness, headache, decreased urine output and a little edema, disorientation or dizziness, or a period of time with an overactive imagination, etc. Enough that you may lose a day of work, or think about going home, but not enough to hospitalize you.
 And that ONLY because the exposure was very mild.